 Series Editor: Sergey Glebov, Smith College and Amherst College

 Russian Travelogues introduces to the English-speaking world narratives of exploration, travel, and conquest produced by representatives of the military, missionary, and scholarly communities in imperial Russia.
 “These travelogues represent a very helpful contribution to bringing the imperial turn into the classroom and broader scholarly discussion.
 They provide a revealing entree into problems of empire, difference, hierarchical relations, and other complexes of ideas and practices that characterized nineteenth-century approaches to rulership… at the same time, scholars working on that period of European imperial history will find their own avenue into a more broadly comparative approach” - David McDonald, University of Wisconsin, Madison

 Public Works seeks out and makes available the perspective of leading scholars in the humanities and humanistic social sciences on emergent questions that have long-term significance in our public conversations.
 Shorter than monographs, these works offer the freedom of long-form essays and the tools of digital media.

-The press publishes titles in Art History, Latin American Studies, Literary Studies, Music, Slavic Studies, and Visual Studies with a deep interest in interdisciplinary scholarship.
+The press publishes titles in Art History and Visual Studies, Latin American Studies, Literary Studies, Music, and Russian, East European, and Eurasian Studies with a deep interest in interdisciplinary scholarship.

 The following resources, accessible via Google Drive, are for authors preparing their final manuscript materials for submission to production after they've been peer reviewed and approved.
 Please download these documents for your own use and reference.